 - purchasing, transport and storage

-- reducing potential harm to non-target animals and incident reporting about non-target animals
+- managing potential harm to non-target animals and reporting incidents involving the poisoning of non-target animals

 - distance restrictions

-- laying of 1080 and PAPP pest animal bait products
+- laying and recovering 1080 or PAPP products

 - safety directions and occupational health and safety